sbaldasty/sbaldasty.github.io/content/posts/museum-of-printing/index.md

 ---
 title: Information Theory, Telephones, Museum of Printing
 date: 2023-01-19
-summary: "Reflections on connections between humanity's evolving relationship with information described in _The Information: A History, A Theory, A Flood_ by James Gleick and exhibits from two museums dedicated to historical printing and telephony technologies"
+description: Our evolving relationship with information as described in The Information by James Gleick and seen at the Museum of Printing and the New Hampshire Telephone Museum
 ---

 Good museums invite curiosity, wonder, and inspiration.
 They recall to memory long forgotten stories we may otherwise never share with our touring companions.
 The reactions, thoughts, and connections they invoke bring us closer together.
 For these reasons I highly recommend the Museum of Printing.
 From its [About Page](https://museumofprinting.org/about-mop),